-The Hero's Journey: How to Write the Return With the Elixir
+Return With the Elixir: How to Master the Perfect Ending for a Hero's Journey

 The time has come to pen the ending of your Hero’s Journey.
+The dust may have settled by this moment in your book—but that doesn’t make it any less important.
+This is the moment in a hero’s journey called the Return with the Elixir.

+But you might be thinking, “I hate endings!”
 For some writers, this is a painful truth of storytelling.
-Finding the right ending — or rather, any suitable ending — can feel impossible.
+Finding the right ending—or rather, any suitable ending—can feel impossible.

 Thankfully, the Hero’s Journey, as researched by Joseph Campbell, provides a clear roadmap for concluding your epic journey, saving you much of the headache that often comes with crafting the perfect denouement.

-Here’s how to do it.
+Here’s how you write it.

 Step 12: Return With the Elixir

 First, what is the Return With the Elixir?
-It’s Step 12 in our Hero’s Journey process.
+It’s step twelve in a Hero’s Journey process.
 Here’s the definition:

 The Return With the Elixir is the final stage of the Hero’s Journey.
 The hero returns to their community as a force of change, bringing healing and wholeness to society at large.
 That healing (the “elixir”) can be physical, spiritual, or both.